wasmerio/ate/doc/design.md

 entities is the DNS records themselves.
 Essentially these are used to generate certificates, route connections to the correct place and as a register of ownership.

-ATE fully embrasses DNS as the ultimate source and root of all chain-of-trust for companies and large entities.
+ATE fully embraces DNS as the ultimate source and root of all chain-of-trust for companies and large entities.
 It thus contains classes, seeding and generic authority logic that uses DNS(Sec) to hold and distributed asymmetric encryption keys (NTRU) that start a chain-of-trust fully independently of the system